julianwangnwu/julianwangnwu.github.io/_posts/2019-03-20-ml-decision-trees.md

 ---
-title: 'Decision trees from scratch'
+title: "Decision trees from scratch"
 date: 2019-03-20
-excerpt: "Explore the decision tree and its evaluation.“
 permalink: /posts/2019/03/decision-trees/
 tags:
   - adavanced
   - machine learning
   - python
 ---

+_An article explores decision trees and its evaluation._

 ## Decision Tree Learning Algorithm
 Objective: find a shorter tree that is as much consistent with the training examples as possible.